By Catching Hidden Mold Growth Early,

-Another goal of mold inspection is to determine the cause of mold growth.
-Most of the time, you can tell when there is a mold growing in your house but you may be unsure of the precise cause of this mold growth.
-A certfied mold inspector have experience and tools, i.e. hygrometer, to inspect your home for possible sources of moisture.
+Another goal of a mold inspection is to determine the cause of mold growth.
+Most of the time, you can tell when there is a mold growth in your house but you may be unsure of the precise cause of this mold growth.
+A certified mold inspector has experience and equipment, i.e. hygrometer, to inspect your home for possible sources of moisture.

-A mold inspection may also be necessary if you are looking to find out if building structures, i.e. crawlspaces, attics, have been infested by the mold growth.
+A mold inspection may also be necessary if you are looking to find out if building structures, i.e. crawlspaces, attics, have been infested by mold growth.
 As mentioned earlier, some molds grow in hidden spaces and only a professional mold inspection may be able to detect these hidden mold growths.
-By catching hidden mold growth early, you can remediate the mold to keep the house from further damage.